 - Spoiled nectar

-These materials should never be used to make hummingbird nectar: they often contain a wide range of processed chemicals and dyes that can be detrimental to the birds.
+Because these foods often contain a wide range of processed chemicals and dyes that can be detrimental to the birds, they should never be used to make hummingbird nectar or offered to birds in any way.
 Furthermore, decay in these items can lead to fungus and mildew that can be harmful, even fatal, to hummingbirds.

 More Hummingbird Feeding Tips